yelban/cordova-plugin-inappbrowser/README.md

 # cordova-plugin-inappbrowser

+## This repository added options as below

+### Both Android / iOS
+To have the browser to show the page title (or any specified string) instead of the url address in the toolbar.

+### Android
+HTML5 Video play in Fullscreen patch.
+To show state of the back and forward history buttons.
+Adds FLAG_SECURE support

+### iOS
+To change the color of both navigation buttons.
+Adds a new option to disabled the spinner which is displayed while loading.

 You can show helpful articles, videos, and web resources inside of your app.
 Users can view web pages without leaving your app.

 > To get a few ideas, check out the [sample](#sample) at the bottom of this page or go straight to the [reference](#reference) content.